 Proposed land use with tabulation of the percentage of surface area to be adapted to various uses, including but not limited to planned locations of utilities, roads, and easements.

-Individual lots in new residential, commercial or industrial developments shall not be considred separate land-disturbing activities.
+Individual lots in new residential, commercial or industrial developments/subdivisions shall not be considered separate land-disturbing activities.
+One stormwater management plan shall be approved for the entire subdivision and shall govern the development of the individual lots, including those lots developed under subsequent owners.

-If an operator intends to meet the water quality and/or quantity requirements set forth in Section 1-7 of this Ordinance through the use of off-site compliance options, where applicable, then a letter of availability from the off-site provider must be included.
+If an operator intends to meet the water quality and/or quantity requirements set forth in Section 1-8 of this Ordinance through the use of off-site compliance options, where applicable, then a letter of availability from the off-site provider must be included.
 Approved off-site options must achieve the necessary nutrient reductions prior to the commencement of the applicant's land-disturbing activity except as otherwise allowed by § 62.1-44.15:35 of the Code of Virginia.